boobo94/boobo94.github.io/_posts/2022/08/2022-08-12-how-to-launch-a-startup.md

 ## Marketing

+If you build something without marketing in ahead, you'll most probably encounter difficulties selling that.

+### Build your website

+You need an website for your business. so better start building it right now.

+Don't build something very complex, because at this stage you don't need to.
+Just present the business and ship it.

+Don't have the skills to [create your website](https://cmevo.com/showcase-website-design/)?
+Because I may help you, my agency is building startups and can help you to create your website, app or the whole idea.

 ### SEO

 SEO is a pretty hard aquisition channel, and it usually takes months to start seeing decent traffic on Google.